 Will Conroy’s screenwriting credits include “Transsiberian” (2008), directed by Brad Anderson and starring Emily Mortimer, Ben Kingsley, and Woody Harrelson; “5 Minutes, Mr. Welles” (2005) directed by Vincent D’Onofrio and starring Mr. D’Onofrio and Janine Theriault; and “Catalina Trust” (1999), directed by Will and starring Jay Harrington, Erica Shaffer, and John Shea.
-As of the summer of 2013 Will has two feature film scripts in development: “Cold and Deep,” represented by APA in Los Angeles, and “Germany Calling,” represented by Blake Friedmann Agency in London.
+Will is represented by Blake Friedmann Agency in London.
+His newest scripts “Germany Calling” and “All Through the House” are both currently in development in the UK.

 Victoria Lucas has almost 20 years of experience as a development and production executive at both major studios and independent film companies.
 She began her career with Ron Howard at Imagine Entertainment, working on films including “Clean and Sober”, “Backdraft” and “Far and Away”.
 She later joined with Academy Award-nominated producer Rudy Cohen to develop and produce the acclaimed coming-of-age film “The Island on Bird Street” (winner of three Emmys and two awards at the Berlin International Film Festival).
 As Director of Development, Production Executive and Associate Producer at Signature Entertainment and April Productions, Lucas helped develop projects as diverse as “The Black Dahlia”, “The I Inside” and “The Body”.
 She is currently developing new material for features and cable.